How To Do An Illinois Business Search

 After forming a Limited Liability Company, be sure to get register for Illinois business licenses and obtain an Employer Identification Number (EIN), so the business is legal to operate.

 What are the requirements to name an LLC in Illinois?

 In addition to the name being unique, the name of the LLC must include a special designator such as Limited Liability Company, LLC, L.L.C., etc., in addition to not using restricted words such as bank or insurance unless the entity is licensed to operate as such.

 Can an LLC name be reserved in Illinois?

-If there is a name you want but are not ready to register the LLC, you can file the Application to Reserve a Name (Form LLC 1.15) with the Illinois Secretary of State.
+If there is an Illinois business name that you want but are not ready to register the LLC, you can file the Application to Reserve a Name (Form LLC 1.15) with the Illinois Secretary of State.
 The name reservation will hold a name for up to 90 days, at the cost of $25.